 |The machine has four rotors, each with 25

 positions, a keyboard with

 25 character keys, two shift keys and a lamp-board with 25 lights.

 |It is believed that operating the shift keys somehow switches between the two sets of 25 displayed lights.|

 |This unit is on display

 at the National Cryptologic Museum.
-The nameplate translates as follows:
+The literal translation of the nameplate

 3 way word-substituting machine